 A standard form called the Summary of Benefits and Coverage, or SBC, and the companion set of uniform definitions, also is available for many health insurance plans.
 This information can help consumers compare different insurance options.
 (See Question 18.)
 Consumers can get the form and definitions through the [insert name of state exchange] at [insert link to state exchange webpage], or ask the plan for it.
 The [insert name of state exchange] also can direct consumers to more information and resources about the options that are available.

-If a consumer is eligible to buy coverage through the [insert name of state exchange], he or she can enroll through the [insert name of state exchange] website at [insert link], by phone at [insert phone number], or in person through [insert links and contact information].
+If a consumer is eligible to buy coverage through the [insert name of state exchange], they can enroll through the [insert name of state exchange] website at [insert link], by phone at [insert phone number], or in person through [insert links and contact information].

 Also, there are four types of individuals trained to help consumers make decisions about health coverage: